 Depending on the state in which the pharmacy technician practices, the technician may also take new or refill prescription orders over the telephone.
 Though there are many duties and responsibilities, the main obligation is to provide good customer service through compassion and efficiency.

-The role of a pharmacy technician in an institutional or hospital setting may be slightly different than a retail technician.
+The role of a pharmacy technician in an institutional or hospital setting may be slightly different than a retail pharmacy technician.
 If working in an outpatient pharmacy where patients pick up their prescriptions to take home, the duties of a pharmacy technician are similar to those in retail.

 Conversely, an inpatient pharmacy provides medicine to all the patients in the hospital, including those in the emergency room, operating room, or outpatient sites.
 The inpatient pharmacy has little direct contact with patients, but does most of its communication with the nurses or physicians on staff by telephone or electronically.
 Medication orders usually come to the pharmacy through a fax machine, pneumatic tube system, or more recently, electronically.